secretstartups/handbook/job-families/marketing/brand-leadership/index.html.md

 #### Director, Brand Requirements

-* 15+ years of experience working as a brand leader in B2B technology space.
+* Experience working as a brand leader in B2B technology space.
 * Passion for creativity, innovation and making complex topics and systems accessible and understandable.
 * A data-driven mindset with the ability to convert quantitative & qualitative research into actionable insights.
 * Experience in coaching, developing and mentoring employees.